What is the difference between 12v and 24v LED Tape?…

-When looking to buy LED tape there are various wattage’s, brightness’s and specifications to choose from, but what is the difference between the 12V and 24V LED tape and which should you go for?
+When looking to buy LED tape there are various wattage’s, brightness’s and specifications to choose from, but What is the difference between 12v and 24v LED Tape? and which should you go for?

 Here at InStyle LED all our products are commercial grade using premium components and we have been designing the LED tape for over 8 years to create the best specification led tape.
 Therefore if you buy LED tape from InStyle LED that is either 12V or 24V that means that it is perfect for that LED tape to give optimum output and long life.